domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 There's another problem as well: because we need these types to write the `where` bound, we need to go through the implementing type `Self` to get them.
 We want a function that takes the `Request` type for the API it is a handler for (otherwise it wouldn't make sense), which is `Self::Api::Request` (same for `Reply`).
-However, this makes the `Handler` and `HandlerOn` traits no longer object safe, which means we cannot have a `dyn Handler`, which we wanted to store in our router:
+However, this makes the `Handler` and `HandlerOn` traits no longer object safe, which means we cannot have a `dyn Handler`, which we wanted to store in our router (`multiple_handlers4`):

 ```
 error[E0038]: the trait `Handler` cannot be made into an object